 To briefly examine the examples in the question, genetics is relevant in that which genetic variants you carry can influence the progression of ageing hallmarks.
 The overall influence of genetics appears to be small, probably accounting for less than 10% of the variation in lifespan between individuals, though it is larger in the handful of individuals who achieve extreme ages (90+ and particularly 100+).
 This suggests that searching the general population for longevity-promoting genetic variants is unlikely to impact on HLE significantly, though studies based on isolated populations or the extremely long-lived may uncover more unusual variants with greater potential.

-This further implies that the other 90% of variation is down to lifestyle and environmental factors*.
-However, this is not to suggest that 90% of the potential of ageing research lies in optimising lifestyles and environments: whilst public health measures to improve these would be beneficial and likely highly cost-effective, this figure accounts for current variation in human lifespan, and doesn’t account for the potential for future biomedical discoveries to increase HLE.
+This further implies that the other 90% of variation is down to lifestyle and environmental factors, and random chance*.
+However, this is not to suggest that 90% of the potential of ageing research lies in optimising lifestyles and environments: firstly, a significant subset of this variation is effectively based on ‘luck’; and secondly, whilst public health measures to improve these would be beneficial and likely highly cost-effective, this figure accounts for current variation in human lifespan, and doesn’t account for the potential for future biomedical discoveries to increase HLE.
 Public health interventions would be sufficient for achieving the HLE+5 target, but to focus solely on these sells the biomedical science of ageing substantially short.

 Epigenetic changes are a hallmark of ageing and have provided us with ‘epigenetic clocks’, the most accurate measures of the ageing process (also known as ‘biomarkers of ageing’) to date.
 These clocks can predict chronological age to within a few years only by examining chemical modifications to an individual’s DNA, and having an ‘epigenetic age’ greater than your chronological age is indicative of a heightened risk of disease and death.
 However, in spite of some suggestive evidence, it is not clear whether these epigenetic changes are causal, or merely an accurate read-out of ageing.
 This is nonetheless a worthwhile target for one of the moonshots I have described: establishing whether epigenetic changes are a cause or an effect, what causes them to happen and what processes they influence, is likely to be central to understanding the ageing process as a whole.